Are Hot Paddles Pickleball’s Dirty Little Secret?

 Delamination

 This occurs when the paddle’s layers separate (either naturally or intentionally), creating a springboard effect that increases power.
 There’s no standardized test for delamination, and enforcement varies across different tours and organizations.
-Delamination is generally considered illegal due to the performance-enhancing “trampoline effect” it creates.
+People generally consider delamination illegal due to the performance-enhancing “trampoline effect” it creates.
+Many club-level players may not even realize their paddles have delaminated.
+If your paddle generates more power than it used to, it’s perhaps time to give it a once over.

 Flexible Cores